 - Day 30 to 60: Launch second volume of the series

 KDPEasy generates print-ready journal interiors and KDP-compliant covers.
-Pick a niche and ship a full series.
+Pick a niche, choose a layout, and ship a full series instead of a single title.

 Frequently asked questions

-6 x 9 inches is the most common journal trim because it fits in a handbag, looks professional, and matches buyer expectations for personal journals.
-8.5 x 11 inches works better for planners, fitness logs, and journals with full-page artwork or large prompts.
-5 x 8 inches is a niche pocket option.
-Avoid sizes smaller than 5 x 8 because writing space gets cramped.
+6 x 9 inches is the standard for personal journals and gratitude journals - it fits in a handbag, prints cheaply, and matches buyer expectations.
+8.5 x 11 inches is the standard for planners, fitness journals, and any journal with charts, trackers, or full-page artwork.
+5 x 8 inches is a niche pocket size that tolerates lower pricing but suffers from cramped writing space.
+Skip anything smaller than 5 x 8 - the margins eat the writing area.

-Most journals get approved within 24 to 48 hours.
-KDP runs an automated content quality check first, then a manual review for low content books to catch duplicate templates.
-If you publish multiple journals in the same week, the review can stretch to 5 days.
-Books go live immediately after approval but take 5 to 7 more days to fully index in search.
+Most journals approve within 24 to 48 hours.
+KDP runs an automated quality check first, then a manual review for low-content titles to catch duplicate templates.
+If you publish multiple journals in the same week the manual review can stretch to 5 business days.
+Hardcover journal approval can take up to 5 business days for the first review because the case-laminate wrap is inspected manually.
+Books go live within minutes of approval but take 5 to 7 more days to fully index in Amazon search.

 Written by Danielle Okonkwo